CBD Oil Benefits

 "Whilst there’s no definitive outcome, from what we understand in studies to date, CBD appears to target both neuropathic and inflammatory pain in quite different ways.
 CBD works on your endocannabnioid system,” says Dr Tonucci, “but our understanding is that it works centrally for neuropathic pain, and peripherally for inflammatory pain.”

-She explains: “When looking at its anticonvulsant effects – calming neuropathic pain, we have been testing whether CBD may help to stop the nervous system from over-firing, which in turn could centrally ‘soothe’ the nervous system.
+She explains: “In practice, when looking at calming neuropathic pain, we have been testing whether CBD may help to stop the nervous system from over-firing, which in turn could centrally ‘soothe’ the nervous system.
 This ‘soothing’ of the nervous system is what a lot of the conventional pain medications do.

 “However[CBD oil’s] anti-inflammatory effect is understood to be more focused at the source.
 If it’s joint pain or arthritic pain, the pain receptors are in the joints themselves, rather than being located centrally.”

-“The research of CBD’s abilities here is in its early stages, of course, but with little innovation in pain management therapies over the years, the potential for CBD to help here is incredibly exciting for patients and doctors alike.”
+“The research of CBD’s abilities here is in its early stages, of course, and the studies to date are not yet clinicially proven, but with little innovation in pain management therapies over the years, the potential for CBD to help here is incredibly exciting for patients and doctors alike.”

 Can You Take CBD Oil for Pain?